Georgia plane crash kills 5 members of family headed to funeral

 The plane reportedly encountered a line of thunderstorms as it passed over Putnam County, Georgia, but it was not immediately known if those storms were a factor in the crash.

-Officials told FOX5 the plane was supposed to land just before 5 p.m. at New Castle-Henry County Municipal Airport, a small airfield about 40 miles west of Indianapolis.
+Officials told FOX5 the plane was supposed to land just before 5 p.m. at New Castle-Henry County Municipal Airport, a small airfield about 40 miles east of Indianapolis.

 The pilot and owner of the aircraft was identified by the Putnam County Sheriff’s Office as Larry Ray Pruitt, 67, of Morriston, Fla.